pac4j/jee-pac4j/README.md

 ### 1.3 - > 2.0

-The `ApplicationLogoutFilter` has been renamed as `LogoutFilter` and now handles both the application and identity provider logout.
+The `ApplicationLogoutFilter` has been renamed as `LogoutFilter` and now handles both the application and identity provider logouts.

 ### 1.2 - > 1.3